 Lenders usually ask for financial statements because it helps them to have a detailed look at your business.
 A financial statement is the blueprint of an organization.
 A lender can see the past as well as the current performance of a business through this document.

 Many borrowers don’t hire an accountant and prepare their financial statements on their own.
 Though it saves money, such financial statements mostly fail to impress lenders.
 Therefore, it is recommended to take the help of an accountant while preparing a financial report, especially if your business has been around for a long time.
+Using financial reporting software should make financial insights easy to record, understand, and act on, even if you’re not a finance expert.

 - Invest in building a strong social media presence